XADO: History

 The company was founded in 1991 in Kharkiv, Ukraine.
-The name Xádo was shortened from the Ukrainian words Kharkovskiy Dom (Kharkov House).
+The name Xado was shortened from the Russian Kharkovskiy Dom ("Kharkiv house").
 In 1998, the directors of the company patented the development of a revitalizant product, a metal treatment which has the ability to repair, restore and protect the mechanism against wear.
 The first consumer-packaged product was introduced in December 1999.
-In 2004 in the Netherlands, together with European manufacturer of oils Eurol, Xádo established Xádo Lube B.V., specializing in manufacturing oil with atomic revitalizant XADO Atomic Oil.
-In addition to the Netherlands, Xádo has headquarters in Germany; Xádo products are produced under Xádo Germany and Xádo Lube B.V.
+In 2004 in the Netherlands, together with European manufacturer of oils Eurol, Xado established Xado Lube B.V., specializing in manufacturing oil with atomic revitalizant XADO Atomic Oil.
+In addition to the Netherlands, Xado has headquarters in Germany; Xado products are produced under Xado Germany and Xado Lube B.V.
 Netherlands licenses.
-Xádo repairing products possess TÜV performance confirmation certificate, ISO 17025, American Petroleum Institute (API) approvals.
+Xado repairing products possess TÜV performance confirmation certificate, ISO 17025, American Petroleum Institute (API) approvals.

 Activity

-The company manufactures over 1,000 products, primarily for car maintenance, which can be purchased in more than 100 countries all over the world (as of March 2011).
+The company manufactures over 1,600 products, primarily for car maintenance, which can be purchased in more than 100 countries all over the world (as of March 2023).

-The best-known Xádo products include revitalizants, atomic oils, and VeryLube car care products.
-The specialists assess Xádo as the major player in the Ukrainian market of imported and domestic antifriction materials as well, actively occupying almost all major regions of the post-Soviet countries.
+The best-known Xado products include revitalizants, atomic oils, and VeryLube car care products.
+The specialists assess Xado as the major player in the Ukrainian market of imported and domestic antifriction materials as well, actively occupying almost all major regions of the post-Soviet countries.
 The company's share of the market is 24%, whereas in the segment of nanoceramics it is up to 90%.